foxster14/geometry_calculator_python_flask_web_app/README.md

 # Geometry Calculator Web

-The is a simple Flask-based web application that uses a Geometry Calculator Tool I previously created for my Intro to Programming course.
-This project demonstrate a simple implementations of the following methodologies:
+The is a simple Flask-based web application that uses a Geometry Calculator Tool created out of assignments from my Intro to Programming course.
+This project demonstrates simple implementations of the following methodologies:
 * Unit testing
 * Virtual environments for code deployment
 * And a dynamic web application using Python Flask as the framework